-When Bruce Springsteen Performed With Clarence Clemons for the First Time
+When Bruce Springsteen First Performed With Clarence Clemons

 The 40-year friendship between Bruce Springsteen and E Street Band saxophonist Clarence Clemons became an essential part of the band's self-created mythology – the Boss and the Big Man.
 And it began at the Student Prince, a bar in Asbury Park, N.J., on a date believed to be Sept.
 4, 1971.